Common Anesthesia Side Effects: What to Expect

 General Anesthesia Side Effects and Complications

-As a board certified anesthesiologist, I’ve walked hundreds, if not thousands, of patients through the process of anesthesia, explaining to them how it works and what the possible side-effects and complications can be.
-Here, I will share with you what I tell my patients.
-I’ll give you the run-down on what to expect and how to prevent some potentially unpleasant after effects.
+As a board-certified anesthesiologist, I’ve walked hundreds, if not thousands, of patients through the process of anesthesia, explaining to them how it works and what the possible side effects and complications might be.
+In this article, I will share with you what I tell my patients.
+I’ll give you the rundown on what to expect and how to prevent some potentially unpleasant after-effects.

 Before going on, though, it might be helpful to distinguish a "side effect" from a "complication."
-A side-effect is an annoying and perhaps unpleasant outcome that accompanies the desired effect of a treatment.
-However, side-effects typically do not cause any lasting harm.
-For instance, weight gain is a side-effect of certain medications.
-Once you go off the medication, the weight gain typically goes away.
+A side effect is an annoying and perhaps unpleasant outcome that accompanies the desired effect of a treatment.
+However, side effects typically do not cause any lasting harm.
+For instance, weight gain is a side effect of certain medications.
+Once you go off the medication, however, the weight gain typically goes away.

 General anesthesia is the most frequently used anesthesia in surgery.
-General anesthesia puts you into a deep sleep so that you will not feel pain during surgery nor have any awareness of what’s happening.
-Since general anesthesia involves the use of IV and inhaled medicines to induce and maintain an unconscious, it is not surprising that it is associated with side effects, and less commonly, complications.
+General anesthesia puts you into a deep sleep so that you will not feel any pain or have any awareness of what’s happening.
+Since general anesthesia involves the use of IV and inhaled medicines to induce and maintain an unconscious state, it is not surprising that it is associated with side effects, and less commonly, complications.
 Given the significant changes induced by these powerful medications, though, the safety record of general anesthesia is particularly impressive.

-Side effects though, often cannot be avoided with general anesthesia and most people experience one or more of the most common anesthesia side effects.
+Although the safety record is remarkable, side effects often cannot be avoided.
+Most people experience one or more of the most common anesthesia side effects.

 In order to help you breathe or control breathing, the anesthesiologist can choose among several methods.

-1. A breathing tube.
-This is the most common method for abdominal, chest, brain or other major surgery.
+- Breathing tube.
+This is the most common method for abdominal, chest, brain, or other major surgery.
 The doctor will slide an endotracheal tube between the vocal cords and into your windpipe after you are unconscious.
-While this is usually an easy, gentle procedure, the back of the throat and the windpipe are super sensitive areas.
+While this is usually an easy, gentle procedure, the back of the throat and the windpipe are super-sensitive areas.
 As a result, the insertion of the tube often causes a sore throat.
 It usually lasts just a day or two, can be relieved with lozenges and ice water, and then typically resolves on its own.

 Anesthesiologist Placing a Breathing Tube